ryangooch/automated_ncaa_bb_bracket/README.md

 This is a python project to seed an NCAA Basketball Tournament Bracket.
 See [my post](https://ryangooch.github.io/Automated-Selection-Committee/) for more information on the underlying process.

 ## Requirements
-The project was written with Python 3.5, although Python 2.x ought to be OK as well.
+The project was written with Python 3.7.

 The following packages are required: